AppliedBioinformatics/runBNG/Manual.md

 1) Before installing all needed dependencise, Users may check their system first.
 Open the 'Terminal' and type, for example 'lsb_release -a' to check whether the system is satisfied.

-   a) If the system is satisfied, users may go to runBNG directory and type './runBNG'
+   a) If the system is satisfied, users may go to runBNG directory and type 'chmod +x runBNG'
+    in the 'Terminal'.
+Once the executable permission is given to 'runBNG', type './runBNG'.
-    in the 'Terminal'. 'runBNG' will check the system and tell which dependency needs to be set or installed.
+    'runBNG' will check the system and tell which dependency needs to be set or installed.
     If there is no error raise, it means all dependencies are installed and set properly to run 'runBNG'.

    b) If the system is not sastified, we are afraid users cannot use this software in their system.